4G0R4/bitpac/README.md

 - [x] On the members page show the name, the members, and the policy
 - [x] On the balance page show the balance, the address, and a qr code
 - [x] Make a splash page
-- [x] Learn why I sometimes need to reload the page and fix it so I don't
+- [x] Learn why sometimes need to reload the page and fix it
 - [x] Fix the issue where a voter can make proposals vanish by denying them many times
 - [x] Display a countdown on each proposal for when it disappears
 - [x] Ensure that *approved* and *rejected* proposals don’t disappear after the expiry